Surgeon

 Here are some useful links to learn more about this career:

-University Clinical Aptitude Test (UCAT) – all about the test
+University Clinical Aptitude Test (UCAT) – find out about the UCAT

 Like the sound of this career?